Advertisements and Articles

 In 1907 a separate company was set up, British Calculators Ltd., to manufacture the British Calculator and other calculators.
 It was founded by the Dickinsons and the Marshalls, and the managing directors were Herbert Dickinson, T. Allen Marshall, and J. Spottiswoode.
 The company operated from premises just over the road from T.J.
 Marshall Ltd.

 It is unclear exactly when British Calculators Ltd. stopped trading.
 According to one site the company was liquidated in 1910, but adverts appeared until at least 1912, and in 1914 they took part in the Napier Tercentenary Exhibition in Edinburgh.
 I found no mention after that, so it may be that the first world war caused them to close.
+Herbert and Mabel Dickinson were granted various other unrelated patents from 1911 onwards, so presumably they had moved on by then.

 In 1920 the calculator was revived by the New British Calculators Ltd. It is not clear where this new company was based and who was involved, but Herbert Dickinson together with James Robert Dunn filed a patent in 1920 with an improved carry mechanism, so it is quite possible that they were responsible.
 The new company seems to have disappeared after a few years too.